Friday, September 14

 - Living Green Farms, Inc.

 Corporations rely on R&D and new product development engineers.
-Their mission: to find the technologies and develop them into new products.
+Their mission is innovation: to find the technologies and develop them into new products.
 New products with competitive advantage needed to grow the business.
 How is this done?
 David Augustine presents effective ways to find best in class technologies before competitors do.
 Dave’s experiences identifying and developing technologies are expansive and varied.
 He led R&D operations and advance engineering systems development processes at Tennant Corporation (autonomous sanitation technologies) and ThermoKing (refrigeration technologies).
 Currently Dave’s executive responsibilities as Chief Technology Officer include developing aeroponics technologies and designing the operations systems for Green Farms.

 Voice of the Customer: Face to Face that Defines Real Value